about

 My art practice started when I was in my mid thirties.
 I studied at St John Cass (now London Met) and The Slade School of Fine Art.

-After graduating in 1998 I taught printmaking for twelve years at the London College of Communication - teaching Book Arts and Graphic Design Students.
+After graduating in 1998 I taught printmaking for twelve years at the London College of Communication teaching Book Arts and Graphic Design Students.

-I was awarded the Curwin Studio Prize at Originals 09 (Mall Gallaries) for my solar plate etching, 'Centro Storico 1'.
-I have exhibited in numerous group shows throughout the UK and have had solo shows in London and Rome.
+I exhibit regularly throughout the UK and have had solo shows in London and Rome.
 My work is in a number of public collections including: The Government Art Collection, Ernst and Young, Bank of England and Manchester Metropolitan University.
-I am a member of The Printmakers Council.
+I have been a member of The Printmakers Council for over 35 years.